xcart/xcart-docs/_pages/kb_en/look_and_feel/theme_tweaker/index.md

 ![view-storefront.png]({{site.baseurl}}/attachments/ref_1gdpZJ44/view-storefront.png)

 The storefront will be opened in a new tab.
-Find the 'Gear' icon in the buttom left corner and click on it to start editing pages in the **Webmaster mode**.
+Find the 'Gear' icon in the bottom left corner and click on it to start editing pages in the **Webmaster mode**.

 <div class="ui stackable two column grid">
   <div class="column" markdown="span">![gear-icon.png]({{site.baseurl}}/attachments/ref_1gdpZJ44/gear-icon.png)</div>